-This is an abnormal connection between the tarsal bones (two bones in the back of the foot).
-This can lead to limited motion and pain in one or both feet.
+A tarsal coalition is an abnormal connection that develops between two bones in the back of the foot (the tarsal bones).
+This abnormal connection, which can be composed of bone, cartilage, or fibrous tissue, may lead to limited motion and pain in one or both feet.

-Usually, tarsal coalition occurs before birth, resulting in a failure of the bones to form properly.
-Other causes (relatively rare) include infection, arthritis, or a previous injury to the area.
+Usually, tarsal coalition occurs before birth, resulting in the individual bones not forming properly.
+Other causes, though relatively rare, include infection, arthritis, or a previous injury to the area.

-While many people are born with the condition, the symptoms generally don’t appear until around ages 9 – 16, when bones begin to mature.
-Although there may be no symptoms during childhood, pain and other symptoms may develop later in life.
+While many people who have a tarsal coalition are born with this condition, the symptoms generally do not appear until the bones begin to mature, usually around ages 9 to 16.
+Sometimes, there are no symptoms during childhood.
+However, pain and symptoms may develop later in life.
 These symptoms can include:

 - Pain (mild to severe) when walking or standing